CosminIbanescu/Test-Cases-/README.md

 5. See if the login fields are already completed with test data at the login section

 **Expected result:**
-User should be able to login without completing the login fields if the “Remember Me” option is active.
+User should be able to login without completing the login fields if the “Remember Me” option is selected.

 **Test data:**
 User: Radu and Pass: 123456